-Have you been looking for the best way to care for your hair as you get older?
-Over the last few years I've worked on taking care of my getting-older-way-too-fast hair (in case you're curious, I'm 45, and definitely can see a change in my hair over the last few years.
+Over the last few years I've been working on taking care of my getting-older-way-too-fast hair (in case you're curious, I'm 45, and definitely can see a change in my hair over the last few years.
 Whew!)

 Forever my normal hair routine was shampoo and condition daily with the cheapest stuff I could find (hell-ooooo VO5 for 79¢ at Walmart!), and then blow dry.
 My hair has always been naturally stick straight, and was always super oily until a few years ago so that worked just fine.

-However, as I got older I wanted to take better care of my hair – then a friend of mine recommended Olaplex Hair Perfector (No 3), Shampoo (No 4), and Conditioner (No 5) (and washing much less frequently), and now I'm hooked.
+However, as I got older I wanted to take better care of my hair – then a friend of mine recommended using Hair Perfector (No 3), Shampoo (No 4), and Conditioner (No 5), and washing much less frequently…and now I'm hooked.

-I loooove this stuff – it makes my hair feel so soft and silky and less brittle – but it's also kinda pricey….
-(Scroll to the bottom of this post for a deal idea to save a little on the cost) The only good thing is you don't use tons!
+I loooove this stuff – it makes my hair feel so soft and silky and less brittle – but it's also kinda pricey… the only good thing is you don't use a ton of it!

 Here's my current hair routine: